 - $125 toward flights with the Chase Travel Portal

 Or you could use 10,000 Chase Ultimate Rewards points for $100 in cash back.

 The Chase Sapphire Preferred card has a higher sign-up bonus.
-Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $625 in travel when you redeem through Chase Ultimate Rewards®.
+You’ll earn 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s worth $625 in travel when you redeem through Chase Ultimate Rewards®.

 That’s the highest I’ve seen on this card, so if you’ve been thinking about getting it, now is a great time.

-The usual sign-up bonus is 40,000 Chase Ultimate Rewards points, and the extra 10,000 points are worth at least $100 but much more when you transfer them to airline and hotel partners like United Airlines, Singapore Airlines, Hyatt, and Southwest.
+The previous sign-up bonus was 40,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
+And the extra 10,000 points are worth at least $100, and possibly much more when you transfer them to airline and hotel partners like United Airlines, Singapore Airlines, Hyatt, and Southwest.